 We believe in environmental and economic justice at Let There Be Light International.
 We believe that we can safeguard our shared ecosystem and enlighten lives through the donation of solar lights to vulnerable, off-grid communities.

-We help children continue their studies at night, giving light to their reading and learning.
+We help children to continue their studies at night.
 We’ve enabled health care centers to remain open 24 hours a day, better serving their communities and especially assisting in maternity and infant care.

 At Let There Be Light International, we’re committed to our mission to transform the lives of vulnerable families and communities through solar power.
 We invite you to become a part of our efforts to help others shine on.